BenTheBacker/NLU---Project/Deliverable3/B Model Card.md

 <!-- Provide a quick summary of what the model is/does. -->

-This classification model determines whether a given claim
+This classification model was built for "Task C",
-      supports or refutes a piece of evidence, following the ED track specification.
+      where the system determines whether a given claim is supported by a piece of evidence (0) or not (1).

 ## Model Details